SiberianHusky10/geek-news-admin/README.md

 ## Prepare the environment

-You need to install Node.js before running the project.
+You need to install Node.js before running the project.This is the official website: https://nodejs.org/en

 ## Customize configuration